gee-community/eeconvert/README.md

 Todo:
 allow to install using `conda install eeconvert`

-Caveat:
-- some functions depend on pyproj which on python 3.5 cannot be installed by pip alone (non pure pythonic package).
-Use conda to install geopandas separately.

-Try to rebuild with travis
+Caveat with pip install:
+- The functions with geopandas require pyproj which is a non pure pythonic package and needs to be compiled.
+To avoid this complexity you will need to install geopandas (incl.) pyproj separately.
+Conda install is the preferred way to do this.